wjdenny/wjdenny.github.io/content/@2021shuck_stealth.md

 [[Students who report having English as a second language can still be more fluent in English than any other language]]

 > Boise is the larger of the two Idaho cities with long-running refugee resettlement programs.
 Although languages other than English are spoken in only 8.5% of households in the country where the university of located, in the two most populous countries nearby an average of 16.3% of households speak a language other than English at home (United States Census Bureau, 2019).
 Twenty-six percent of households in the larger of those counties are Hispanic, according to 2019 U.S. census data.
 Boise State's local multilingual population thus includes Spanish--English bilingual or Spanish heritage-language students, as well as multilingual students who use English and at least one other language in the home, such as Somali, Dari, Bosnian, and Arabic. (page 144)

-- [ ] #task Does Iowa City or Cedar Rapids have any refugee resettlement programs?

 > The specific paths that have brought multilingual students to Boise have had a varied impact on their learning of English and their academic writing in any language ([[2004 Bigelow & Tarone|Bigelow & Tarone, 2004]]; [[2009 Matsuda & Matsuda|Matsuda & Matsuda, 2009]]).